Strathcona Ceremonial Mounted Troop: Foundation

-The Ceremonial Mounted Troop Foundation is a non-profit organization that provides financial support to the troop and is responsible for the maintenance of stock, uniforms and equipment of the unit.
+The Ceremonial Mounted Troop Foundation is a non-profit organization that provides financial support to the troop, as the troop receives no funding from the Department of National Defence, and is responsible for the maintenance of stock, uniforms and equipment of the unit.
 The foundation is a registered charity and relies on donations from show sponsors.
 Additional funding comes from honorariums provided by organizations and cities where the troop performs.
 The foundation in 1998 received a 20-horse trailer provided by one of its sponsors, Bison Transport in Winnipeg, to aid in transportation of the troop from venue to venue.
 The approximate cost to operate the unit is $150,000 annually.

 Dress uniform

 The current full dress uniform was adopted in the 1970s, patterned around the regimental uniforms of the 1920s.
-It is the No. 1B dress, and consists of a scarlet tunic with myrtle green facings; and a dragoon helmet with red and white plume.
+It is the No. 1B dress, and consists of a scarlet tunic with myrtle green facings, and a dragoon helmet with red and white plume.
 Its uniform is similar to those worn by the Household Cavalry in the United Kingdom, specifically the Life Guards.